Escherichia coli O157:H7: History

 The common ancestor of Escherichia coli O157:H7 was found to have originated in the Netherlands around 1890 as estimated by molecular biologists.
 It is thought that international spread was through animal movements, like Holstein Friesian cattle.
 E.coli O157:H7 is thought to have moved from Europe to Australia around 1937, to the United States in 1941, to Canada in 1960, and from Australia to New Zealand in 1966.

 The first recorded observation of human E. coli O157:H7 infection was in 1975, in association with a sporadic case of hemorrhagic colitis, but it was not identified as pathogenic then.
 It was first recognized as a human pathogen following a 1982 hemorrhagic colitis outbreak in Oregon and Michigan, in which at least 47 people were sickened by eating beef hamburger patties from a fast food chain that were found to be contaminated with it.

 The United States Department of Agriculture banned the sale of ground beef contaminated with the O157:H7 strain in 1994.

 Culture and society

 The pathogen results in an estimated 2,100 hospitalizations annually in the United States.
-The illness is often misdiagnosed; therefore, expensive and invasive diagnostic procedures may be performed.
+The illness is often misdiagnosed, so expensive and invasive diagnostic procedures may be performed.
 Patients who develop HUS often require prolonged hospitalization, dialysis, and long-term followup.